It’s all systems to go for Banyana Banyana ahead of Zambia clash

 “You can’t go to the next level if you don’t test players against the top teams in the world and the strongest opposition,” Ellis added.

-Ellis has beefed up her squad with the new faces, Karabo Mohale, Mamelodi Sundowns’ midfielder Oratile Mokwena and the goal poacher Nthabiseng Majiya.
+Ellis has beefed up her squad with the new faces such as, the goalkeeper Karabo Mohale, Mamelodi Sundowns’ midfielder Oratile Mokwena and the goal poacher Nthabiseng Majiya.

 For the latest sports news from Sunday World, click here.